EnactTrust/enact-tpm-legacy/README.md

 - Quick start - Basic attestation for 1 node (this version).
 - Developer - Advanced attestation for 5 nodes.
-- Enterprise - Protecting IoT products during their entire lifecycle, ZeroTrust security model for critical infrastructure, available on premise and as a managed service, EnactTrust agent deployed in memory isolation to protect the system even in the case of an attack.
+- Enterprise - Protecting IoT products during their entire lifecycle, available on premise and as a managed service, EnactTrust agent is deployed in memory isolation to protect the system even in the case of an attack.

 ## History

-The original concept of EnactTrust emerged during 2017 and involves the largest trade fair for "Internet of Things" - Embedded World in Nuremberg/Germany.
+The original concept of EnactTrust emerged during 2017 and involves the largest trade fair for "Internet of Things" - Embedded World in Nuremberg, Germany.
 For the very first time there was a dedicated Trusted Platform Module(TPM) track.
 Presenters included managers from ARM, OnSemi and other industry leaders.
 Surprisingly, no one from the five speakers talked about Trusted Computing or mentioned the use of TPM 2.0 modules.

 The capability to build trust into a computer system remained just a marketing slogan in 2017.
 Therefore, in early 2018 we built the first prototype of what later became known as EnactTrust.
-It took years of development and testing with interested companies to define the core features and qualities of EnactTrust that we have today.
+Working with interested parties, we defined the core features and qualities of EnactTrust that we have today.

-The current "Quick Start" version of EnactTrust is re-written to use the open-source wolfTPM and libcurl librariers, and targets Linux for ease of use.
+The current "Quick Start" version of EnactTrust is open-source and targets Linux for ease of use.

 ## Contact us